svdka/vvvv_modules/README.md

 everything on CPU not very efficient :)

 <H3>module_beatcam</H3>
-Some camera module to animate on beat
+Some old camera module to animate on beat